zahid7998/zahid7998/README.md

 - 👋 Hi, I’m @zahid7998
 - 👀 I’m interested in ... android system modification
 - 🌱 I’m currently learning ...
 Network system security
-- 💞️ I’m looking to collaborate on ...any kind of android system modification project
+- 💞️ I’m looking foeward to collaborate on ...any kind of android system modification project
 - 📫 How to reach me ...fb.com/@zahid798

 <!---